Keyboard shortcuts

 • 'static

-SDK wraps entry-table export and registration callbacks with panic guards so plugin panics do not unwind across FFI boundary.
+SDK wraps entry-table export, planner callbacks, executor factory callbacks, and executor calls with panic guards so plugin panics do not unwind across FFI boundary.

 Source of truth